ptomulik/testmd/rst/README.rst

 Overwiev
 --------

-Having a bunch of messages forwarded to me by my users, the **Resubmit** tool extracts all attached messages from emails in the folder, then for each extracted attachment it composes a **new** message with the extracted attachment attached to it and sends it to the specified recipient(s).
-It's particularly useful as a tool for spam sample resubmission.
+Having a bunch of messages forwarded to you by your users, the **Resubmit** tool extracts all attached messages from emails in the folder, then for each extracted message it composes a **new** message with the extracted message attached to it and sends the **new** message  to the specified recipient(s).
+It's particularly useful as a tool for supervised spam sample resubmission.

 Motivation
 ----------

-I found this extension useful in the following scenario.
+I wrote this extension for the following specific scenario.
 My users send me spam samples and I have to resubmit it to McAfee.
 According to their article `Best Practices - Submitting spam samples to McAfee`_, the samples should be included as attachments into **new** messages.
 The emails with samples should originate from a customer address (e.g. *admin@example.com*) known to McAfee.